Building a future-proof HPC and AI cluster environment with Univa Grid Engine

 Toward a future-proof GPU infrastructure

 In addition to being GPU-aware, resource managers need to run containers from NGC and other registries across DGX hardware seamlessly.
-The container manager should support multiple container managers including Docker and Singularity and transparently blend containers with other workloads supporting heterogeneous applications and multiple machine architectures.
+The resource manager should support multiple container managers including Docker and Singularity and transparently blend containers with other workloads supporting heterogeneous applications and multiple machine architectures.
 While DGX systems provide ample capacity to run HPC and Deep Learning workloads on-premise, some users will want to tap GPUs and other resources from their favorite cloud provider.

 Univa Grid Engine is a leading distributed resource manager that optimizes workloads and resources.
 Univa Grid Engine integrates with NVIDIA DGX systems and provides advanced container management, sophisticated cloud bursting, and cloud automation features with Navops Launch and works seamlessly with NGC images.
 Univa recently announced support for NVIDIA GPUs on Arm-based systems.